America is quickly becoming what I call a Cellular Culture.

 I use my iPad for referring to motions and pleadings when I’m in state court.
 My trial exhibits, unless I’m entering them into evidence, are encompassed in PowerPoint presentations.

-I literally do not keep paper files or CD-ROMs files.
+I literally do not keep paper files or even CD-ROMs.
 I turn everything into a digital file and use a multiplicity of Cloud and backup hard drives in order to ensure nothing gets lost.
-I even have a personal Cloud-server called Lima as well as an encrypted hard drive with all my client’s files on it that I carry with me on vacation.

 It’s a rare occasion when I can’t tell a client exactly what’s going on with her case.
-I e done it from the Bahamas.
+I’ve even done it from the Bahamas.
 Yes, I answer emails, texts, and phone calls while on vacation.
 I doubt you’re surprised.
 If you are, well, you’re probably new here.

 Yet I wonder what the future holds for communication.